Stability, bounded generation and strong boundedness: Introduction

-In finite groups the speed of generation by non-trivial conjugacy classes for finite simple groups has been extensively investigated under the term of covering numbers \cite{MR783068,MR1865975}.
+For finite groups the speed of generation by non-trivial conjugacy classes for finite simple groups, has been extensively investigated under the term of covering numbers \cite{MR783068,MR1865975}.
 Similar considerations for non-finite, non-simple groups lead to the study of conjugation-invariant word norms on groups first introduced in \cite{MR2509711}.
-If all conjugation-invariant norms on a group $G$ have finite diameters (such groups $G$ are called \textit{bounded}).
+If all conjugation-invariant norms on a group $G$ have finite diameters, this group $G$ is called \textit{bounded}.
 Conjugation-invariant norms on arithmetic Chevalley groups (more specifically ${\rm SL}_{n\geq 3}(\mathbb{Z})$) were one of the first non-trivial examples considered in \cite[Example~1.1]{MR2509711} where it was shown that ${\rm SL}_{n\geq 3}(\mathbb{Z})$ is bounded.

 A more precise question concerning conjugation-invariant norms is how the diameter of conjugation-invariant word norms $\|\cdot\|_T$ induced by finitely many, generating conjugacy classes $T$ of ${\rm SL}_{n\geq 3}(\mathbb{Z})$ depend on the set $T:$ One of the first such results was proven by Morris \cite{MR2357719} and Kedra, Libman and Martin \cite{KLM} and shows that ${\rm SL}_{n\geq 3}(\mathbb{Z})$ for example satisfy the stronger property of being \textit{strongly bounded}; that is for a group $G$ and each natural number $k$, there is a bound $\Delta_k(G)\in\mathbb{N}$ such that each word norm $\|\cdot\|_T$ given by $k$ generating conjugacy classes $T$ of $G$ has diameter at most $\Delta_k(G)$: